Spruik/Libre-Material-CRUD-Table-Panel/README.md

 1. name - Name of the material _required, limited to 20 characters_
 2. description - Description of the product _required, limited to 50 characters_
-3. description_optional - Operational description of the packagin type _limited to 50 characters_
+3. description_optional - Optional description of the packaging type _limited to 50 characters_
 4. unit_of_measure - U.O.M. _limited to 10 characters_

 ![Material Panel](./docs/libre-material-crud-table-panel.gif)